YouWriteWell/YouWrite/README.md

 ## Used libs :
 * *PDFBOX* : Library used to convert PDF to Text.
 [Website](http://www.squarepdf.net/pdfbox-in-net "pdfbox-in-net").
 * *OpenNLP* : Library used in NLP.
-[Website] (https://sharpnlp.codeplex.com/ "sharpnlp").
+[Website](https://sharpnlp.codeplex.com/ "sharpnlp").
 * *Advanced-Text-Editor*: The text editor used on YouWrite.
-For more information: [Article] (http://www.codeproject.com/Articles/22783/Advanced-Text-Editor-with-Ruler "Advanced-Text-Editor")
+For more information: [Article](http://www.codeproject.com/Articles/22783/Advanced-Text-Editor-with-Ruler "Advanced-Text-Editor")
 * *Autocomplete* : The autocomplete user compnent: [Article](http://www.codeproject.com/Articles/365974/Autocomplete-Menu "Autocomplete-Menu")

 ## Database